 Print your application after submitting to VA and bring the following documents to the financial aid department:

 - Copy of your DD214 member—4 form

-- Letter of eligibility (if possible) or copy of application
+- Letter of eligibility (if applicable) or copy of statement of benefits

 - Military transcripts— Official copy